gaultier/blog/advent_of_code_5.md

 I will not go through installing Chicken Scheme and learning the basics, because it was [already done better than I can](http://blog.klipse.tech/scheme/2016/09/11/scheme-tutorial-1.html)!

-*All code snippets on this page are interactive thanks to [klipse](https://github.com/viebel/klipse)!*
+*Most code snippets on this page are interactive thanks to [klipse](https://github.com/viebel/klipse)!*

 ## The problem